gvhconnect/go4wd-init_2/content/sport.md

     image_path: /uploads/sport-event-1.png
   - _bookshop_name: start
     preheading: Sponsorship Management
-    heading: Sponsorship is a Critical Aspect of Enabling A Sport's Success
+    heading: Sponsorship is to Enabling Exceptional Outcomes
     text: >-
       The fundamental metric of Sponsorship is Fulfillment: did the Sponsorship deliver what was promised in the manner in which was promised as measured by some kind of objective third party criteria.
 All successful sponsorships are founded on this principle.
 However the truly successful ones go well  beyond that.
 They are marriages in heaven that completely align for sport and sponsor at the brand level, and provide the capacity to build bridges far beyond what conventional marketing can accomplish.
       Aligning sport  success with sponsor brand success can make the impossible possible.
     image_path: /uploads/sport-sponsorhip3.png
   - _bookshop_name: cta_mini
     preheading: